Jaipur Tourism Guide: How to Reach, Food, Shopping, Safety

 Patrika Gate

 Unlike the historical significance of eight other gates across Jaipur, the Patrika Gate was newly built in 2016.
 It has a unique importance as the number 9 is considered lucky in Hinduism.
 The place also has nine gates within the premises at equal distances from one another.
-It is a must-visit for Instagram enthusiasts as the artwork across the gate has mesmerizing stories to tell.
+It is a must-visit place for Instagram enthusiasts and often used for pre-wedding photoshoots as the artwork across the gate has mesmerizing stories to tell about Rajasthan.

 City Palace Jaipur

 The successors of Sawai Jai Singh II still reside in the City Palace of Jaipur.
-For Jaipur tourism, only a part of the palace is open to the public.
-There are multiple ticket options starting from Rs.
-400 to Rs.
-3000, which changes the accessibility you have across.
-The palace includes a museum, a hall, an artisanal workshop, and many more interesting collectables that exhibit the royal lifestyle.
+For tourism in Jaipur, only a part of the palace is open to the public.
+There are multiple ticket options starting from INR 400 to INR 3000, which changes the accessibility you have across the place.
+The palace includes a museum, a hall, an artisanal workshop, and many more interesting collectables that exhibit how royal life used to be.

 Hawa Mahal